iterative/dvc.org/content/docs/command-reference/pull.md

 [stages](/doc/command-reference/run): `prepare`, `featurize`, `train`, `evaluate`.

-Imagine the [remote storage](/doc/command-reference/remote) has been modified such that the data in some of these stages should be updated in the
+Imagine the `dvc remote` has been modified such that the data in some of these stages should be updated in the <abbr>workspace</abbr>.
-<abbr>workspace</abbr>.

 ```cli
 $ dvc status -c